Package 'TDLM'

 Description

-This function returns a matrix of distances between locations (in kilometer) along with a vector surface areas of the locations (in square kilometer).
+This function returns a matrix of distances between locations (in kilometers) along with a vector of surface areas for the locations (in square kilometers).

 Usage